-Botanical PaperWorks’ printable seed paper is embedded with a blend of annual and perennial wildflower or herbs seeds that have carefully selected because they are easy to grow and smaller in size.
+Botanical PaperWorks’ printable seed paper is embedded with a blend of annual and perennial wildflower, herb or even veggie seeds that have carefully selected because they are easy to grow and smaller in size.
 This makes the seed paper smoother and more suitable for printing.
 Here are some guidelines for printing on Botanical PaperWorks' plantable paper:

 Recommended Methods of Plantable Paper Printing

 When printing on plantable paper, we recommend using the following methods of printing: